vladimir-avetian/vladimir-avetian.github.io/index.md

 I am a PhD candidate in Economics at Sciences Po Paris, under the supervision of [Sergeï Guriev](https://sites.google.com/site/sguriev/).

-My research interests and Political Economy are Urban Economics.
+My research interests are Political Economy are Urban Economics.

 I am on the job market this year.